 Alan Partridge does manage to end on a high note, a somewhat gross, totally inappropriate, oddly surreal high note, just the type that Coogan’s character excels at.
 The film is a must-see for Partridge acolytes (read: the entire UK) and Coogan fans, and it’s certainly a fair enough entry for neophytes, even if the urge to watch Airheads afterwards is uncomfortably strong.

-The Downside: The middle of the film drags and recycles material and gags for limited laughs, most of the other film’s other characters are disappointingly one-note, the tone never quite reaches a happy equilibrium.
+The Downside: The middle of the film drags and recycles material and gags for limited laughs; most of the film’s other characters are disappointingly one-note; the tone never quite reaches a happy equilibrium

 On the Side: The film’s producers asked for special permission from the band Marillion to craft a running joke about one of the station’s most straight-laced employees being the group’s former drummer.
 The band liked the clips that they saw and gave the production the go-ahead.